 This involves fitting your charger to your wall and running up to 10 metres of safe and immensely strong armoured cabling to your consumer unit (‘fuse box’).
-The cabling is routed along your home’s outside walls.
+The cabling is typically routed along your home’s outside walls.

 We are not only a specialist EV charger installation company, we are also a home and commercial electrical company.
 Because of this, often our customers ask us to undertake additional electrical work in their homes whilst we install their chargers.
 If you would like any additional work completed by us please let us know.